alexlobera/leanjs_OLD_NX/src/pages/blog/arise-react-graphql-academy-announcing-our-new-name.md

 Our Senior Coach, [Richard Moss](https://reactgraphql.academy/about-us/#richard-moss) says:

-> "React is a declarative UI library that fits very well into the GraphQL declarative data fetching model.
-In combination, they enable fast and reusable component-based data-driven applications that deliver faster software at scale."<br><br>It helps that React and GraphQL were created by the same people - Facebook - and they’ve been using the two in harmony since 2012.
-It’s not _always_ the case that technologies created by the same teams work great together, but in this case, they work great!
+> "React and GraphQL were created by the same people - Facebook - and they’ve been using the two in harmony since 2012.
+It’s not _always_ the case that technologies created by the same teams work great together, but in this case, they work great!"

 See who else uses GraphQL on our blog ["_Who Uses GraphQL anyway?_"](https://reactgraphql.academy/graphql/who-uses-graphql/)